-5.2.1 Many database entries are incorrectly listed and heritage practitioners at the forum were particularly critical of the location data, which are routinely wrong and incorporate translation errors from previous very old entries that have not been updated with changing datum standards.
-Many participants in the UQ Forum agreed that existing records in the database need to be checked through site visits (ground-truthed) and corrected.
+- 5.2.1 Many database entries are incorrectly listed and heritage practitioners and Aboriginal people with whom we consulted in the preparation of this submission were particularly critical of the location data, which are routinely wrong and incorporate translation errors from previous very old entries that have not been updated with changing datum standards. - 5.2.2 The database does not take into consideration the overall cultural landscape.
+Even if a site is on the database and a developer conducts a lot and plan search, something as significant as a Bora Ring, which might be on the adjoining lot and will be impacted by the development (runoff from fill etc), will not be listed on the completed search request.